mikelezc/42_Transcendence/srcs/env_example.md

 # Environment variables needed for the project
 # Copy this file as .env and fill in the values
+# For quick deployment, run ./setup_env.sh in the project root

 # PostgreSQL Configuration
 SQL_ENGINE=django.db.backends.postgresql   # Database engine